Snjoo/wunderkit-react-native/README.md

 * Default React Native app as it is when initialized
 * Change some texts, add components, try different styles
 * Navigation with NavigatorIOS
+* Split the code from index.ios.js to separate files

 Check next branches to see more!